Last Updated on July 3, 2021 by queenie mak

 There you have it!
 My ultimate 10 days in Bali itinerary!
 This is the best Bali solo travel itinerary for any solo traveller who has never been to Bali before.
-You get to experience all the highlights of Bali at a comfortable pace and not spend a ton of money.
+The itinerary is especially great for anyone backpacking in Bali; you get to experience all the best of Bali at a comfortable pace and not spend a ton of money.

 But there is so much more to do in Bali.
 There are so many more incredible things to do in Bali.
 When you go back to Bali next time, you can further explore the island including the north side of Bali to see more waterfalls and maybe even explore Nusa Penida.
 There are dolphins in Lovina, and west Bali is supposed to be beautiful as well.